Japan–Taiwan relations: Japan–Republic of China relations

-With the eruption of the Korean War and US and UN intervention in that war, diplomatic relations between the governments of Japan and KMT-led Nationalist China were established following the termination of US occupation of Japan in 1952.
+With the eruption of the Korean War and US and UN intervention in that war, diplomatic relations between the governments of Japan and the government of Republic of China were established following the termination of US occupation of Japan in 1952.
 Japan led the logistics and artillery production/manufacturing industry to support the US in the Korean War, which acted as the major stimulus for the revival of its economy, especially in heavy and light industry, soon evident in the Japanese post-war economic miracle.
-On April 28, 1952, a formal peace treaty was concluded between Japan and what is now Taiwan, as the former refrained from recognizing the People's Republic of China at that time.
-In Article 10 of the Treaty of Taipei (Sino-Japanese Peace Treaty) that retrospects:
+On April 28, 1952, a formal peace treaty was concluded between Japan and what Republic of China.
+In Article 10 of the Sino-Japanese Peace Treaty that retrospects:

-Bilaterally, Japan had, and still has from members of the Japan Business Federation, strong trading ties with Taipei.
+Bilaterally, Japan had, and still has from members of the Japan Business Federation, strong trading ties with Taiwan.
 Japan played a key financial role of governmental loans to the ROC government to help with the burgeoning country's economic development on various levels before the Nixon Shock and the severing of ties between the two governments.

 In 1958, the Sino-Ryukyuan Economic and Cultural Association was established at Naha, Okinawa, which was the strategic headquarters of the US Armed Forces in the region.
 In 1972, Okinawa was returned to Japan by the U.S., but the association remained as an institution to foster relations, dialogue and academic exchange between Japan, Okinawa and Taiwan.